-Last year, we inspired 9,271 students from all corners of our state, who investigated the interconnections between five key species (lobster, cod, copepod, herring, and humans) at our Cohen Center for Interactive Learning.
-Visiting an interactive research laboratory on the working waterfront motivates students in many different ways: to learn more now, to aspire to higher ambitions in the future, to consider the impact of their actions as stewards and as future voters.
+Last school year, we inspired 9,258 students from all corners of our state, who investigated the interconnections between five key species (lobster, cod, copepod, herring, and humans) at our Cohen Center for Interactive Learning.
+Visiting an interactive research laboratory on the working waterfront motivates students in many different ways: to learn more now, to aspire to higher ambitions in the future, and to consider the impact of their actions as stewards and as future voters.

 A Powerful Experience for Students